kymb0/kymb0.github.io/_posts/DRAFT.md

 I recognised this early on, and put myself through a beginners Python course first, before starting online coding challenges and writing tools.
 In addition to this I took a course on Linux assembly which catapulted my understanding of program logic at a deeper level.
 From here I have dabbled in various other languages to the point I can pick up almost any language and _slowly_ build something adhoc.

 In addition the above, you are going to have to become comfortable with web to the point you know enough to learn on the job.
 I have never been to Uni or done any real IT course so for me this took a while, I started by creating my own webserver, which I then turned into a Vulnhub submission.
 This taught me how each component in a stack works, it's purpose and how they work.
-Next targeted specific attacks, I would spin up [DVWA])(https://github.com/digininja/DVWA) and use online challenges to go hard against XSS, SQLi etc until I not only knew how to trigger them but could read existing code and know WHY it worked and WHERE to inject.
+Next targeted specific attacks, I would spin up [DVWA](https://github.com/digininja/DVWA) and use online challenges to go hard against XSS, SQLi etc until I not only knew how to trigger them but could read existing code and know WHY it worked and WHERE to inject.
 This is a necessity IMO.
 The last thing I did ties both this and the coding paragraph together: I wrote a [very, very basic](https://github.com/kymb0/General_code_repo/blob/master/Code_templates/bypass_csrf_into_sqli.py) exploit in Python to launch against DVWA.
+(As a side note I DID also begin the [AWAE](https://www.offensive-security.com/awae-oswe/) course, however after stopping for the third time to do a deep dive into a particular subject I decided that while the short amount I had worked through was invaluable, I would revisit it at a later stage)

-This might seem like a lot but once you get the ball rolling thing start falling into place faster and faster.
+This might seem like a lot but once you get the ball rolling thing start falling into place faster and faster, just keep going.

+## An example of why all this is important: